ccrash/ChargerFinder/README.md

 * Run `yarn install` to install all the dependencies
 * Run `npx expo start ` to run the application

-# IF i had more time I would
+# If i had more time I would
-* Integrate a state management (Redux, etc.) to manage the internal data and save the app's state
+* Extend the store (Redux in this case) to manage different users/cars and save the app's state
 * Cache retrived data and history to be available also offline
 * Implement tests to ensure every component is working correctly
+* Replace every string with an i18n alias to support different languages
-* Improve the layout and define classes/alias to keep the design persistent
+* Improve the layout and define classes/alias to keep the design persistent and semplify themes management
+* Add alias definitions to semplify the paths in import
 * Add safe-area-view to prevent undesired interactions
+* Following the Atomic design guidelines, I would redefine also the basic component to automate default functionalities and semplify library update/dismission
+* More robust error handling should be added to handle various edge cases
+* Implement authentication for the backend API
 * Encode the key file so that it's not readable decompiling the final app